nuclight/musctp/README.md

 The rest of this implementation is available at triple+ license:

+1. One of listed open-source licenses, provided that using project's source size is more than twice as this (muSCTP) implementation's source size:
-1. BSD for projects under BSD license with source size more than twice as this implementation (e.g. BSD-family operating systems kernels).
+  - BSD for projects under BSD license (e.g. BSD-family operating systems kernels).
-2. Perl Artistic License for Perl (projects on Perl) itself or projects under Artistic license sized at lease twice as this (like in above).
+  - Perl Artistic License for Perl itself and projects written in Perl, or projects under Artistic license
+  - Tcl/Tk License for Tcl (and projects written in Tcl)
-3. CDDL for all others.
+2. CDDL for all others.

-Or you could buy commercial license if neither of these is appropriate for you.
+3. Or you could buy commercial license if neither of these is appropriate for you.

 # NOTA BENE